-4. The marine oil spill caused by the destruction of the oil storage tanks at the Jiyeh electric power plant by the Israeli Air Force resulted in the release of about 15,000 tons of fuel oil into the Mediterranean Sea, leading to the contamination of about 150 km of coastline in Lebanon and the Syrian Arab Republic, causing adverse impacts to the environment and to the achievement of sustainable development as referred to by the General Assembly in its resolutions 61/194, 62/188, 63/211, 64/195, 65/147, 66/192, 67/201, 68/206, 69/212, 70/194, 71/218 and 72/209.

-5. Several United Nations agencies and other international, regional and national entities, including the International Union for Conservation of Nature, the World Bank and the National Council for Scientific Research of Lebanon, were involved in assessing the implications of the oil spill for human health, biodiversity, fisheries and tourism in Lebanon at the time of and in the immediate aftermath of the spill.
-A summary of their combined findings was presented to the General Assembly in the above-mentioned previous reports of the Secretary-General.

-6. In paragraph 4 of its resolution 72/209, the General Assembly acknowledged the conclusions of the 2017 report of the Secretary-General (A/72/353), which reiterated that studies placed the value of the damage to Lebanon at \$856.4 million in 2014, and requested the Secretary-General "to urge United Nations bodies and agencies and other relevant organizations involved in the initial assessment of the relevant environmental damage to undertake, within existing resources, a further study, building on, inter alia, the initial work of the World Bank presented in the report of the Secretary-General submitted to the Assembly at its sixty-second session (A/62/343), with a view to measuring and quantifying the environmental damage sustained by neighbouring countries".
+- 4. The marine oil spill caused by the destruction of the oil storage tanks at the Jiyah electric power plant by the Israeli Air Force resulted in the release of about 15,000 tons of fuel oil into the Mediterranean Sea, leading to the contamination of about 150 km of coastline in Lebanon and the Syrian Arab Republic, causing adverse impacts to the environment and to the achievement of sustainable development as referred to by the General Assembly in its resolutions 61/194, 62/188, 63/211, 64/195, 65/147, 66/192, 67/201, 68/206, 69/212, 70/194, 71/218, 72/209 and 73/224. - 5.
+Several United Nations agencies and other international, regional and national entities, including the International Union for Conservation of Nature, the World Bank and the National Council for Scientific Research of Lebanon, were involved in assessing the implications of the oil spill for human health, biodiversity, fisheries and tourism in Lebanon at the time of and in the immediate aftermath of the spill.
+A summary of their combined findings was presented to the General Assembly in the above-mentioned previous reports of the Secretary-General. - 6.
+In paragraph 4 of its resolution 73/224, the General Assembly acknowledged the conclusions of the 2018 report of the Secretary General (A/73/302), in which it was reiterated that studies placed the value of the damage to Lebanon at \$856.4 million in 2014, and requested the Secretary-General to urge United Nations bodies and agencies and other relevant organizations involved in the initial assessment of the relevant environmental damage to undertake, within existing resources, a further study, building on, inter alia, the initial work of the World Bank presented in the report of the Secretary-General submitted to the Assembly at its sixty-second session (A/62/343), with a view to measuring and quantifying the environmental damage sustained by neighbouring countries.

-&lt;sup>1 The inter-agency team established in 2006 was composed of representatives of the United Nations Environment Programme (UNEP), the United Nations Development Programme (UNDP), the Food and Agriculture Organization of the United Nations (FAO), the World Health Organization (WHO) and the World Bank.
+1 The inter-agency team established in 2006 comprised the United Nations Environment Programme, the United Nations Development Programme, the Food and Agriculture Organization of the United Nations, the World Health Organization and the World Bank.
 The International Union for Conservation of Nature was also a key partner in this work.